DimBix/Cpp-Particle-sim/README.md

 # Cpp recreation of gravity inside the solar System
-In this project I aim to simulate gravity with Cpp and a visual reppresentation in opengl.
+In this project I aim to simulate gravity with Cpp and offer a visual reppresentation with opengl.

 # To Run the project you will need:
 - g++ compiler